iTrooz/PackageViewer/README.md

 # PackageViewer database

-This repository contains scripts to create and manage a database of package metadata across Linux ditributions.
+This repository contains scripts to create and manage a SQLite database of package metadata across Linux ditributions.

 # What is this ?